5 Of 250

 3. Social Sciences and Surveys:

 In social science research, surveys often deal with large sample sizes.
 If a survey of 250 individuals reveals 5 respondents exhibiting a specific behavior or opinion, this represents a 2% prevalence.
-While not necessarily representative of the entire population, it could still highlight a noteworthy trend or minority opinion that needs further exploration.
+Even so, while not necessarily representative of the entire population, it could still highlight a noteworthy trend or minority opinion that needs further exploration.
 Margin of error and confidence intervals are crucial to interpreting such findings accurately.

 4. Environmental Science and Pollution Monitoring: